Gruae

 GRUIMORPHAE Bonaparte, 1854

-Gruimorphae was formerly considered to be two groups: Gruiformes and Charadriiformes.
-Now, the extant Gruimorphae are just the Gruiformes, which are covered below.
+Gruimorphae consists of two groups: Gruiformes and Charadriiformes.
+The Gruiformes are covered on this page.
 Click here for the Charadriiformes.

 GRUIFORMES Bonaparte, 1854